Goldman Sachs Maintains PPG Industries (PPG) Buy Recommendation

 What is the Fund Sentiment?

-There are 1722 funds or institutions reporting positions in PPG Industries.
-This is an increase of 10 owner(s) or 0.58% in the last quarter.
-Average portfolio weight of all funds dedicated to PPG is 0.23%, a decrease of 1.79%.
-Total shares owned by institutions decreased in the last three months by 0.61% to 238,135K shares.
-The put/call ratio of PPG is 0.38, indicating a bullish outlook.
+There are 1723 funds or institutions reporting positions in PPG Industries.
+This is an increase of 11 owner(s) or 0.64% in the last quarter.
+Average portfolio weight of all funds dedicated to PPG is 0.24%, an increase of 0.15%.
+Total shares owned by institutions decreased in the last three months by 0.46% to 238,739K shares.
+The put/call ratio of PPG is 0.41, indicating a bullish outlook.

 What are Other Shareholders Doing?